-Under SUAR version 5 you will have two assessment opportunities for each module.
+You will have two assessment opportunities for each module.
 If, at the first assessment attempt, you fail a module or an item of assessment in a module you will have one opportunity to be re-assessed.
 And If you fail the re-assessment attempt in a core module, you will be withdrawn from the course.

 If you fail to submit work for re-assessment in a core module, you will fail the module and be withdrawn from the course.
 Please note that if there is something outside your control that is affecting your ability to complete an assessment you can ask the University for an extension or to take the assessment at a later date, by making a claim under the University's Extenuating Circumstances procedure.
-Click here for further information at https://icity.bcu.ac.uk/Student-Services/Complaintsand-Appeals/Extenuating-Circumstances-Procedure
+Click here for further information at https://icity.bcu.ac.uk/Student-Affairs/Appeals-and-Resolutions/Extenuating-Circumstances-Procedure